Postgraduate Course: Socioeconomic Principles for One Health (INAH11025)

 |No Exam Information

-Understand the principles of livestock economics and how animal health affects this, how livestock productivity parameters can be monitored in order to assess the impact of disease on livestock and of interventions to control disease.
+- Explain the wider issues in animal health economics and the theoretical principles involved.
+Critically assess how the economic impact of animal disease can be quantified.
+Use herd models to explore how variations in livestock productivity parameters can be applied in order to assess the impact of disease on livestock and the extent to which interventions to control disease can mitigate this impact.

-Compile and use data on disease burden in people, losses in livestock and costs of intervening to control these diseases in cost-effectiveness and cost-benefit studies.
+- Use data on disease burden in people, losses in livestock and costs of intervening to control these diseases in cost-effectiveness and cost-benefit analyses.
+Critically analyse the options for structuring such analyses in a One Health context and identify appropriate ways of presenting them so as to influence policy.

 |Graduate Attributes and Skills